jeffgortmaker/pyblp/docs/examples.rst

    blp_problem.products
    blp_problem.agents

 The initialized problem can be solved with :meth:`Problem.solve`.
 By passing an identity matrix as starting values for :math:`\Sigma`, we're choosing to optimize over only variance terms, and we're choosing to have all five nonlinear parameters start at one.
 Although we'll use the same log-linear marginal cost specification that was used in the original paper, we'll speed up optimization by using the default optimization routine, which computes an analytic gradient.
+We'll also only perform one GMM step.
 You can pass ``pyblp.Optimization('nelder-mead', compute_gradient=False)`` to the `optimization` argument if you want to use the original :ref:`Nelder and Mead (1965) <nm65>` routine.

 .. ipython:: python

    blp_sigma = np.diag(np.ones(5))
-   blp_results = blp_problem.solve(blp_sigma, linear_costs=False)
+   blp_results = blp_problem.solve(blp_sigma, linear_costs=False, steps=1)
    blp_results

    @suppress